Leonardo-Blanger/synthesis_pretraining_object_detection/README.md

 ### Pretraining Ablation

-These set of experiments aimed at evaluating the importance of the pretraining initialization strategy followed by finetuing on real data.
+These set of experiments aimed at evaluating the importance of the pretraining initialization strategy followed by finetuning on real data.
 For this, we compared it against a single training session using real and synthesized data mixed together.
-For fairness, the single training session is run for the same number of iterations as the pretraining plus finetuing stages.
+For fairness, the single training session is run for the same number of iterations as the pretraining plus finetuning stages.

 For running this ablation experiments, do the following: